-The Council's New-tenancy Finance Scheme can otherwise help people in urgent housing need with these costs.
-However you should not just assume the scheme can help you; find out first.
+The Council's Tenancy Finance Scheme (more information below) can help people in urgent housing need with these costs.
+However you should not just assume the scheme can help you - find out first.

-The scheme can help people in urgent housing need which means if:
+The scheme can help people in urgent housing need which means:

 - you are homeless or threatened with homelessness (as assessed by Housing Options) or